 How Do I Get Access to Gradescope?

 Gradescope is available for all courses at Penn.
 To request access to Gradescope, please contact your Local Support Provider.
-Please stay tuned for instructions on how to enable Gradescope in Canvas.

 Using Gradescope with Canvas